sznicolas/brownie-testing-kintsugi/README.md

 # Goals
-This project aims to provide a full configuration to test the Kintsugi network with Brownie.
+This project aims to provide a complete Brownie configuration to test the Kintsugi network.

 # Requirements
 Brownie: see [installation page](https://eth-brownie.readthedocs.io/en/stable/install.html)

 # Conventions
 Lines starting with the `# ` prompt are shell commands (zsh or bash, ...)
-Lines starting with the `>>> ` prompt are python/brownie commands Verbose output is omited
+Lines starting with the `>>> ` prompt are python/brownie commands
+Verbose output is omited.

 # Testing Kintsugi with Brownie
 ```